-The council is committed to protecting vulnerable people and enabling people, as far as possible, to live independently.
-Many people require some help and support to do this either in specialist housing specifically provided for their needs or through floating support provided in general housing.
+- The council is committed to protecting vulnerable people and enabling people, as far as possible, to live independently.
+Many people require some help and support to do this either in specialist housing specifically provided for their needs or through floating support provided in general housing. - 2.
 There is a wide and diverse range of supported housing and housing support available in Hillingdon.
 An initial mapping exercise of all supported accommodation in the borough has been carried out, including both Care Quality Commission (CQC) registered and non-registered services.
-The list has been shared with NHS colleagues to support a mapping exercise to provide greater clarity regarding the make-up and geography of supply across the borough.
+The list has been shared with NHS colleagues to support a mapping exercise to provide greater clarity regarding the make-up and geography of supply across the borough. - 3.
 The largest client group for supported housing is older people, followed by people with learning disabilities and there is significant provision for mental health and for single homeless people and care leavers.
-There is also provision in the borough for those affected by domestic abuse.

-This part of the Housing Strategy considers priorities to address the housing and support needs for particular groups of people, some of which have considerable overlap.
+There is also provision in the borough for those affected by domestic abuse. - 4.
+This part of the Housing Strategy considers priorities to address the housing and support needs for particular groups of people, some of which have considerable overlap. - 5.
 The impacts arising from Covid-19 could not be anticipated and have been unprecedented.
 Lockdown has meant an increased risk of abuse and neglect and of self-neglect for adults at risk.
 It has also increased the risk of domestic abuse, homelessness, mental health problems and drug and alcohol use in the wider population.
 Housing teams seek to identify other household support needs in their interventions with residents such as homelessness reviews, tenancy reviews and property disrepair inspections to allow for early identification of safeguarding issues.

+6. This strategy aims to:

-- Reduce homelessness and rough sleeping - Support people to sustain tenancies - Increase awareness and action regarding adult safeguarding - Achieve sustainable housing solutions for care leavers - Become Domestic Abuse Housing Alliance (DAHA) accredited
+- Foster a trauma informed approach to working with vulnerable people - Reduce homelessness and rough sleeping - Support people to sustain tenancies - Increase awareness and action regarding adult safeguarding - Achieve sustainable housing solutions for care leavers - Become Domestic Abuse Housing Alliance (DAHA) accredited

-- Develop housing plans to support the independence of residents with learning disabilities and/or mental health needs - Develop autism friendly housing services - Review existing dedicated housing provision for older people - Plan for retrofitting of existing housing to address needs for adaptations, including for dementia - Review the use of grants to support independent living
+- Develop housing plans to support the independence of residents with learning disabilities and/or mental health needs - Adopt an autism friendly approach across housing services - Review existing dedicated housing provision for older people - Plan for retrofitting of existing housing to address needs for adaptations, including for dementia - Review the use of grants to support independent living